stat133-sp19/hw-stat133-leecarol/README.md

 - Lab section: 101
 - GSI: Colin Kou

-In this project, I will analyze the shot data of five key players of the Golden State Warriors from 2016, creating visuals and other summaries to determine what most effectively boosts their numbers.
+Analyzing the shot data of five key players of the Golden State Warriors from 2016, creating visuals and other summaries to determine what most effectively boosts their numbers.